scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 Each of the examples above specifies the same service.

-The SDM shall resolve each name to a full UUID using the [getService]( https://webbluetoothcg.github.io/web-bluetooth/#dom-bluetoothuuid-getservice) algorithm as described by the Web Bluetooth specification, which in practice is just shorthand for calling the [resolveUuidName]( https://webbluetoothcg.github.io/web-bluetooth/#resolveuuidname) algorithm and passing the [Service Assigned Numbers
+Scratch Link shall resolve each name to a full UUID using the [getService]( https://webbluetoothcg.github.io/web-bluetooth/#dom-bluetoothuuid-getservice) algorithm as described by the Web Bluetooth specification, which in practice is just shorthand for calling the [resolveUuidName]( https://webbluetoothcg.github.io/web-bluetooth/#resolveuuidname) algorithm and passing the [Service Assigned Numbers